The Truth About Cologuard Tests

 Cologuard is not designed to be a replacement for a colonoscopy, even though advertisements may suggest otherwise.
-58% of the time, dangerous precancerous polyps are not detected with Cologuard, which is significantly less effective than a colonoscopy.
-However, Cologuard may be an option for some patients who insist on not getting a colonoscopy or those not healthy enough to have a colonoscopy.
+58% of the time, dangerous precancerous polyps are not detected with the test, which is significantly less effective than a colonoscopy.
+However, it may be an option for some patients who insist on not getting a colonoscopy or those not healthy enough to have a colonoscopy.
 Even a 42% chance of detection is better than no detection at all.

 How long is Cologuard good for?

-A Cologuard test should be done every three years rather than annually due to the higher cost and false positive rates compared to an annual FIT.
-More research is needed to determine how often the Cologuard test should be done.
+This particular test should be done every three years rather than annually due to the higher cost and false-positive rates compared to an annual FIT.
+More research is needed to determine how often the test should be done.

 What is the false positive rate of Cologuard?

-The false positive rate for Cologuard is 12% or a little over 1 in 10.
+The false-positive rate for Cologuard is 13% or a little over 1 in 10.

-Is a stool sample as good as colonoscopy?
+Is a stool sample as good as a colonoscopy?

 FIT and Cologuard tests performed using stool samples are not as effective at identifying the large precancerous polyps that lead to colon cancer.
 FIT and Cologuard tests are more effective than doing no testing at all.